Emmanuelkimutai/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

-Write a script that creates the database hbtn_0d_2 and the user_0d_2. user should have password and selected privileges Write a script that creates the table force_name. with id and name Write a script that creates the table on the server, with id and name columns
+Write a script that creates the database hbtn_0d_2 and the user_0d_2. user should have password and selected privileges Write a script that creates the table force_name. with id and name Write a script that creates the table on the server, with id and name columns Write a script that creates the table unique_id with id and name columns